Testosterol/slate/source/index.html.md

 age |	false |	Age of the user.
 Defaults to -1 activity_level | false | How active the user is.
 From 0-3
-admin |	false	| If you want to make user into admin or super user
+admin |	false	| If you want to make user into admin or super user gender|	true |	gender of the user, cannot be blank if you want to update it birthday | true | birthday of the user, cannot be blank if you want to update it height |	true	| height of the user, cannot be blank if you want to update it weight |	false	| If you want to make user into admin or super user device_token |	false	| If you want to make user into admin or super user

 ###HTTP Request
 `PATCH https://207.154.254.66/user/:id`